-Please provide a Programme of music for each round of the competition.
+Please provide a programme of music for the semi-final and final round of the competition.
 You may repeat as many pieces as you wish from one round to the next, or none at all.
-You can choose to include in a round only one/two movements from a sonata - or concerto-type work (instead of the whole work) to ensure your programmes are of the required duration.
-A maximum of one piece per round may be changed by 29 March 2019 at 16.00 hours GMT.
+You can choose to include in a round only one/two movements from a sonata – or concerto-type work (instead of the whole work) to ensure your programmes are of the required duration.
+A maximum of one piece per round may be changed by 28 May 2021 at 16.00 hours GMT.

-You will now be required to pay £50 through our online portal.
-Failure to do so will result in the application not being completed, and not being considered.
-The entry fee will be refunded if your entry is not accepted, but once you have been notified of acceptance it will be non-refundable.
-Once submitted you will not be able to edit your application.
+You will now be required to pay £75 through our online portal.
+Failure to do so will result in the application not being completed and not being considered.
+The entry fee will be refunded if your entry is A. not accepted or B. if you do not progress beyond the preliminary judging.
+Once you have been notified of acceptance, it will be non-refundable.
+Once submitted, you will not be able to edit your application.

-The 2019 Competition will be held from 9th to 13th April in Routh Concert Hall at Bromsgrove School.
-The Finalists' Concert will take place on the evening of Saturday, 13th April at 7.00pm.
+The 2022 competition will be held from 5-9 April 2022 in Routh Concert Hall at Bromsgrove School.
+The Finalists' Concert will take place on the evening of Saturday, 9th April 2022 at 7.00pm.